UC-olleyca/it3038cScripts/README.md

 HANGMAN-
 Again, the hangman game is just for fun and this game is just guessing letters in an animals name until you guess the correct animal.
 You have 5 tries to guess the animal the computer randomly selected from my list.

+I have python 3.8 and pycharm running to play the game.